krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 |kdcdir|.
 You can override the default location by setting the
 environment variable **KRB5_KDC_PROFILE**.

-Please note that you need to restart KDC daemon for any configuration changes to take effect.
+Please note that you need to restart the KDC daemon for any configuration changes to take effect.

 Structure